-How can influenza be treated?
+How is influenza (flu) treated?

-- Drink lots of fluids
+- Drink lots of fluids.

-- Eat a light diet
+- Eat a light diet.

-- Stay at home
+- Stay at home.

-- Take acetaminophen (such as Tylenol®) to reduce fever and relieve muscle aches
+- Take acetaminophen (such as Tylenol®) to reduce fever and relieve muscle aches.

 Infections from bacteria are more likely when you have influenza.
 Healthcare providers treat these bacterial infections with antibiotic drugs.
 Common secondary infections include: